asrulsibaoel/langgraph-rag-ollama/README.md

 ---

 ## 🛠 Troubleshooting
-- **405 Method Not Allowed** → Make sure frontend uses `GET` for streaming and matches backend route.
+- **405 Method Not Allowed** → Make sure frontend uses `POST` for streaming and matches backend route.
 - **Metric type not match** → Ensure Milvus collection uses `COSINE` if embeddings are normalized.
 - **Slow queries** → Batch inserts and enable index creation in Milvus.